xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 probability of hiding a car.

-The question is not whether it is behind left or right door (in the uncollapsed multiverse), but whether is is behind left or right door given our choice of door.
+The question is not whether it is behind left or right door (in the uncollapsed multiverse), but whether it is behind left or right door given our choice of door.

-It almost feel like confusion here is similar one to [Gambler's_fallacy](https://en.wikipedia.org/wiki/Gambler's_fallacy) where people assume that after head flipping another head is less probable not realising that by first flip part of multiverse available to them has
+Perhaps confusion here is similar to [Gambler's_fallacy](https://en.wikipedia.org/wiki/Gambler's_fallacy) where people assume that after head flipping another head is less probable not realising that by first flip part of multiverse available to them has